This call has ended, please subscribe to our newsletter to be informed about the next open call.

 You can read the frequently asked questions about this program here.

-For any questions, please email grants [at] mophradat [dot] org.
+For any further questions, please email grants [at] mophradat [dot] org

-Grants for Artists’ Practice is implemented with the support of Mophradat’s institutional partners, and with additional support provided by The Andy Warhol Foundation for the Visual Arts and the Flemish Government.
+Grants for Artists’ Practice is implemented with the support of Mophradat’s institutional partners and with additional support provided by the Flemish authorities.